 I’m also happy to team up with local booksellers for the visit (which can also sometimes help offset some of the fee).
 So if you have a favorite store you work with, definitely let me know.

-Since time and financial restraints often limit how many in-person school visits I can do, I also offer Skype Chats or Google Hangouts to schools* for a much more minimal fee.
+Since time and financial restraints often limit how many in-person school visits I can do, I also offer online chats (Zoom, Google Hangouts, Skype, etc) to schools and libraries* for a much lower fee.
 Slots are limited and book up quick, so it’s best to reach out with lots of advance notice.
 If you would like an estimate, please use my contact page.
 My assistant will get back to you as soon as possible.

-*Please note: for a number of reasons, I unfortunately I can’t offer Skype/Google Hangouts to private reading groups or homeschooling situations.
+*Please note: for a number of reasons, I unfortunately I can’t offer online virtual chats to private reading groups, homeschooling situations, or any other private events.